 For example, in Mindful Parenting I teach the members exactly how to use I-Messages rather than You-Messages, so that we are speaking from our own experience.

 As I started to learn and study how to talk to my child, I realized that mindfulness is the foundation for that as well.
 Skillful communication asks you to be aware of how we are feeling and how the situation is effecting you.
 It’s nearly impossible to turn on that awareness without taking care of our stress response.

 What do I wish I had as a young parent?
 I would have given up all of the stuff for these two things:

 I believe that mindfulness and skillful communication are incredibly powerful tools for parents and for every part of our lives.

 These two things can change the world, one family at a time.
 That is why these are at the heart of my Mindful Parenting course.
 For more information, click here.

 Do you agree?
 What do parents really need that we don’t focus on?
 Start the conversation in the comments below!

 Thank you so much for reading!
 If you’ve found this helpful, I’d really appreciate it if you shared it with your friends.

 With warmth & lovingkindness,

 P.S.
-I teach these things both through my Mindful Parenting course and with my coaching clients.
+I teach these things both through my Mindful Parenting course.
 If you are interested in either of these, please send me a quick email.
 I respond to every single email I get and I’m happy to talk to you!